ECCooney/reactMoviesApp/README.md

 e.g.

-![][image5]
+![][public\Storybook.PNG]

-## Authentication. (if relevant)
+## Authentication.

+> Authentication implemented using supabase to validate users, and store registered user information

+#### Public routes

+- / (homepage with list of movies from tmdb endpoint)
+- /tvshows (homepage with list of tv shows from tmdb endpoint)
+- /login (allows users to login)
+- /signup (allows unregistered users to signup)

 #### Protected routes

-[List all the routes in your app and highlight those that are protected/private (require authentication).]

-e.g.

-- /movies - List of 20 movies from the Discover endpoint,
-- /movies/{movie_id} - Detailed information on a specific movie.
+- /movies/:id (provides details for any movie)
+- /movies/upcoming (lists upcoming movies)
+- /movies/toprated (lists top rated movies)
-- /reviews/{review_id} (Protected) - The full text of a movie review.
+- /reviews/:id (provides details and full text of a review)
-- /movie/{movie_id}/similar - A list of similar movies.
-- /person/{person_id} (Protected) - A specific actor's bio.
-- etc
-- etc

-#### Protected functionality. (if relevant)

-[ Briefly state any app functionality that requires authentication, e.g. only authenticated users can tag a movie as a 'favourite'.]
+- /reviews/form (allows users to submit a review)
+- /fantasymovie (allows users to submit their fantasy movie) NB: function is broken
+- /tvshows/:id (provides details for any tv show)
+- /actor/:id (provides details for an actor from a movie cast)
+- /movies/favourites (shows a logged in user's favourite movies)
+- /tvShows/tvfavourites (shows a logged in user's favourite tv shows)

 #### Supabase (if relevant)

 [Include a screenshot(s) from your Supabase account that verifies its use for this app. ]

-## Deployment (if relevant).

-[Specify the URL of your deployed app and include a screenshot(s) from your deployment platform account (e.g. Vercal) that verifies its use for this app.
-Set up a registered user for your app and specify their credentials.

-Username: test1 ; Password: pass1
-]

-## Persistence (if relevant).

-[If you are persisting data to the Supabase backend (e.g. favourite movies, fantasy movie), include screenshots with appropriate captions to verify this aspect. ]

 ## Additional Information.